The 2006 Rose review specifically recommended the use of

 was produced by

 Torgerson, Brooks, Gascoine and Higgins.
-It included the 2016

-synthetic phonics produced an across-the-board improvement at
+showing that synthetic phonics produced an across-the-board

-out that ''The children in that study, however, had been
+out that, ''The children in that study, however, had been

 taught by the Early Reading Development Pilot approach (ERDP), which

-fell far short of good synthetic phonics'' Chew wrote an
+fell far short of good synthetic phonics''

 article about the problems with the ERDP, back in 2006.